Art and Design

 In Year 8 we are able to build upon the foundation skills acquired in Year 7.
-Through themes or projects such as ‘Still life’ and ‘Taking a line for a walk’, the students are involved in considering alternative use of space and line through observing facial features and understanding composition.
-Students experiment with mixed media and study a range of complimentary artists/designers.
-Students also learn how to evaluate their work using specialist vocabulary, including terms such as texture, tonal value, concepts, figurative, abstract, foreground, middle ground, depth and hue.
+Through themes or projects such as ‘Colour’ and ‘Typography’, the students experiment with mixed media and colour whilst studying a range of complimentary artists/designers.
+Students also learn how to evaluate their work using specialist vocabulary, including terms such as texture, tonal value, concepts, foreground, middle ground, depth and hue.

-Year 9 prepares students for art at GCSE level and offers more of a focus on the importance of drawing skills and art within the context of the creative industry.
+Year 9 prepares students for art at GCSE level and offers more of a focus on the importance of drawing skills and Art within the context of the creative industry.
 By taking responsibility for some of their own learning they begin to develop the skills necessary to succeed.
-GCSE option choices feature partway through the year so students become aware of their interests and capabilities in art.

 Art assessment is based upon the range of ideas, the quality of drawing, the use of media/materials, research and appreciation of art and design works.
 In this subject, energy and enthusiasm are as important as skilful and naturalistic depiction.
 Work is regularly exhibited in classrooms and around the school.
 This enables pupils to see their own and others’ work critically.